arolson/Dex/README.md

 The output of `mdb_dump -s blocks <path to blockchain dir>` and `mdb_dump -s block_info <path to blockchain dir>` is useful for indicating whether blocks and block_info contain the same keys.

 These records are dumped as hex data, where the first line is the key and the second line is the data.

+# License
+First off we want to say a big thank you to both the developers of Monero and Cryptonote Projects.
+For which this project is solely based on.
+Copyright (c) 2017-2018, The Dex Project copyright (c) 2012-2013 The Cryptonote
+Copyright (c) 2014-2017, The Monero Project